luis8h/dotfiles/readme.md

 #### notes
 -   if tmux plugins not working delete plugin directory and run the install with prefix + I in tmux.conf again
+-   if local dns is not working disable ubuntu default dns server (bind9 doc)

 ### documentation / keybindings